HankB/filededup/README.md

 ## Issues/Challenges

-* Need to address files already hard linked (short cut comparison.)
 * Need to address file permissions - cannot link a file we cannot delete.
-* Need to implement rename, link, delete and accommodate permissions.
+Note: Permissions and ownership match the file linked to.
 * Command line arguments - directory, verbosity, version.
-* file attributes and ownership are required to be copied to the link from the file.
 * file permissions: file/directory permissions may prevent replacing a fle with a link.
-* Changing file wonership requires root priveledge.
+* Changing file ownership requires root priveledge.
 * race conditions matching and then performing the link/replace operation.

 ## Requirements